Dak Prescott

 Rayne Dakota Prescott (/'dæk/; born July 29, 1993) is an American professional football quarterback for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the Mississippi State Bulldogs, twice earning first-team All-SEC honors, and was selected by the Cowboys in the fourth round of the 2016 NFL draft.
-Prescott ranks seventh all-time in completion percentage with at least 1,500 pass attempts, and he is eighth in the NFL's all-time regular season career passer rating.
+He played college football for the Mississippi State Bulldogs, twice earning first-team All-SEC honors.
+Prescott was selected by the Cowboys in the fourth round of the 2016 NFL draft.

 Intended to serve as a backup in his rookie season, Prescott became the Cowboys' starting quarterback after starter Tony Romo was injured in the preseason.
-He went on to lead the Cowboys to the conference top seed and set several rookie quarterback records, earning him Offensive Rookie of the Year.
-Prescott has led the Cowboys to a total of four division titles and made three Pro Bowl appearances.
+He went on to lead the Cowboys to their conference's top seed and set several rookie quarterback records, earning him Offensive Rookie of the Year.
+Prescott has led the Cowboys to a total of four division titles, while receiving four Pro Bowl selections and one second-team All-Pro selection.
+He holds several Cowboys franchise records, including passing yards, passing touchdowns, completion percentage, and games with three or more touchdown passes.
+Prescott also ranks seventh all-time in completion percentage with at least 1,500 pass attempts and is eighth in the NFL's all-time regular season career passer rating.